soarcn/UndoBar/README.md

 UndoBar
 =======

-This is a implementation for Android advanced UI pattern undo-bar, used in Gmail app, create by roman nurik
+This is a implementation for Android advanced UI pattern undo-bar, used in Gmail app.

-UndoBar was modified from Roman(@romannurik)'s undobar concept (https://code.google.com/p/romannurik-code/), and backport it to Android 2.x and make it easier to use
+UndoBar was modified from Roman(@romannurik)'s undobar concept (https://code.google.com/p/romannurik-code/).
+I backported it to Android 2.x and made it easier to use.

 ![UndoBar Sample](https://github.com/soarcn/UndoBar/blob/master/art/kitkat.png?raw=true)
 ![UndoBar Sample](https://github.com/soarcn/UndoBar/blob/master/art/redo.png?raw=true)